HKU-MMLab/Math-VR-CodePlot-CoT/README.md

 ```

 ## Benchmark
-We benchmark a suite of SOTA VLMs, UMs and LLMs on Math-VR english subset with 2500 unique questions.
+We benchmark a suite of SOTA VLMs, UMs and LLMs on Math-VR benchmark english subset with 2500 unique questions.
 <details open>
 <summary> Math-VR benchmark (English) on VLMs and UMs </summary>